Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 - **Server response (result)**

   - **sessionId:** id of the WebSocket session
-  - **sdpAnswer:** SDP answer build by the the user’s server WebRTC endpoint
+  - **sdpAnswer:** SDP answer build by the the user's server WebRTC endpoint

 - **Example response**::